MicrosoftDocs/sdk-api/sdk-api-src/content/bits/ns-bits-bg_job_progress.md

 req.redist:
 ---

-# BG_JOB_PROGRESS structure

 ## -description

-The
-<b>BG_JOB_PROGRESS</b> structure provides job-related progress information, such as the number of bytes and files transferred.
+Provides job-related progress information, such as the number of bytes and files transferred.
 For upload jobs, the progress applies to the upload file, not the reply file.
 To view reply file progress, see the
 <a href="https://msdn.microsoft.com/ea78ee22-87b2-4859-bd49-dd309c8aa234">BG_JOB_REPLY_PROGRESS</a> structure.